Croatian PM hails 'victory' for conservatives in parliamentary vote | DW | 05.07.2020

 Hoping to capitalize on what appears to be a good performance in tackling the COVID-19 pandemic, Plenkovic moved the election a few months forward.

-Experts say he also wanted to hold elections before the coronavirus' economic fallout is fully felt by the public.
+Experts said he wanted to hold elections before the coronavirus' economic fallout is fully felt by the public.

-Croatia has so far registered 3,000 infections and 110 related deaths, however, the country has seen an uptick in coronavirus cases in recent weeks.
+Croatia has registered 3,000 infections and 110 related deaths, however, the country has seen an uptick in coronavirus cases in recent weeks.

 The left-leaning Social Democrats (SDP) accused the government of endangering citizens by "rushing" to hold the elections early, instead of their initial plans for autumn.
 But Plenkovic defended the move, saying the "sooner the better" for safety reasons.